 Hurricane Evacuation Zone Map

 For a larger, full screen view of the hurricane evacuation zone map, visit the Hurricane Evacuation Zone Interactive Map.

 Zone A & B – These zones include areas that, depending on predicted inundation, may flood first from storm surge during a tropical storm or hurricane.
 Areas in Zone A would flood before areas in Zone B.

 Zone C – The cities of Boston and Cambridge have designated a third zone, Zone C, which may flood depending on the track and intensity of the storm.

 Note: The hurricane evacuation zones do not directly correspond to hurricane categories.
 Storm surge impact is not measured by the Saffir-Simpson hurricane category scale, and storm surge threats can vary from storm to storm.

 If you live, work, or vacation in an evacuation zone, you should plan for, and be prepared to evacuate before a hurricane or tropical storm makes landfall.
 Listen closely to local and state officials and weather forecasts for evacuation information.
 Public safety officials may instruct residents in the evacuation zones to leave.
 If local or state officials call for an evacuation of your zone, you follow their directions and move to a safe area.

 - Prepare for and stay safe during a hurricane or tropical storm with Hurricane Safety Tips.

 - For more information on how the evacuation zones were created, go to the: Hurricane Inundation Maps.

-Hurricane evacuation zones should not be confused with flood insurance risk zones, which are designated by the Federal Emergency Management Agency (FEMA) and can be reviewed on flood insurance rate maps (FIRMs).
+Hurricane evacuation zones are separate from flood insurance risk zones, which are designated by the Federal Emergency Management Agency (FEMA) and can be reviewed on flood insurance rate maps (FIRMs).